neosapience/editts/README.md

 ## Pitch Shifting

 1. Prepare an input file containing samples for speech generation.
 Mark the segment to be edited via a vertical bar separator, `|`.
-For instance,
+For instance, a single sample might look like

    > In | the face of impediments confessedly discouraging |